 - Additive / Deductive Method: Income received up to a maximum amount specified by the sponsor is added to the funds committed by the sponsor and used to further eligible project activities or objectives.
 Any income exceeding the maximum amount is deducted from the amount of project costs to be reimbursed by the sponsor.

 Normally, the first use or “additive method” applies to all research projects, unless the terms and conditions of the award state otherwise.
 Normally, the second use or “deductive method” applies to all other types of projects, unless the terms and conditions of the award state otherwise.

 Federal and non-federal sponsors do differ in their treatment of program income.
-Examples of various federal agencies’ implementation of the program income requirements in OMB Circular A-110 are included in Exhibit II.
 Principal Investigators and sponsored program administrators must be aware of which use applies to a specific award.
 For assistance with determining program income usage, questions should be directed to ORSP.